Travel details

 -

-Goreme Panorama is a popular viewpoint where you can take in panoramic views of Cappadocia's unique rock formations and valleys.
+Göreme Panorama is a popular viewpoint that offers sweeping views of Cappadocia’s fairy chimneys and valleys.

-A distinctive rock landscape known as "fairy chimneys" spreads out, offering scenery unique to Cappadocia.
+The distinctive rock formations known as "fairy chimneys" spread across the landscape, providing a view unique to Cappadocia.

 [Japanese Guide]